intel/hyperscan/dev-reference/_sources/chimera.rst.txt

 In the absence of recursive scanning, only one such space is required per thread and can (and indeed should) be allocated before data scanning is to commence.

-In a scenario where a set of expressions are compiled by a single "master" thread and data will be scanned by multiple "worker" threads, the convenience function :c:func:`ch_clone_scratch` allows multiple copies of an existing scratch space to be made for each thread (rather than forcing the caller to pass
+In a scenario where a set of expressions are compiled by a single "main" thread and data will be scanned by multiple "worker" threads, the convenience function :c:func:`ch_clone_scratch` allows multiple copies of an existing scratch space to be made for each thread (rather than forcing the caller to pass